salernolabs/rescuegroups/doc/request/EventAnimalAttendance/readme.md

 #### ::setEventLocationPhone

-Sets eventLocationPhone field with a value of type phone.
+Sets eventLocationPhone field with a value of type string.

-    $query->setEventLocationPhone(phone);
+    $query->setEventLocationPhone(string);

 #### ::setEventLocationPhoneExt